 Adjustable load lifter angles

 The angle of the load lifter straps is also adjustable so you can maintain them at a 45 degree angle.
 To change the angle, you raise or lower a buckle the runs along the front of the shoulder strap.
-Many high-volume expedition packs have this feature and it’s quite useful to counter loads that pull you backwards and off balance.
+Many high-volume expedition packs have this feature and it’s quite useful to counter loads that pull you backward and off-balance.

 The external frame is made using aluminum tubing and slightly curved to conform to the curvature of your back.
 Being an external frame, back ventilation is good because there’s an air gap between your shirt and the pack bag.